 Baseline Environmental Assessment Service (BEAs)

-baseline environmental assessmentOur company is licensed and qualified to perform Baseline Environmental Assessments (BEAs) in accordance to laws and regulations of the State of Michigan.
-To date, we have conducted hundreds of these assessments for property buyers and investors throughout the Great Lakes State who want legal protection under Michigan’s Part 201 (Environmental Remediation) and Part 213 (Leaking Underground Storage Tanks).
+Our company is licensed and qualified to perform Baseline Environmental Assessments (BEAs) in accordance with laws and regulations of the State of Michigan.
+We have conducted these assessments for property buyers and investors throughout the Great Lakes State who want legal protection under Michigan’s Part 201 (Environmental Remediation) and Part 213 (Leaking Underground Storage Tanks).

 We cover the entire State of Michigan and are ready to dispatch an environmental engineer.